 Lance Smith grew up in the Bloomington-Normal area of Central Illinois, and always had an interest in things mechanical.
 In particular, he was fascinated with all sorts of plumbing - how it worked and what it took to make it function smoothly.
-"I also dreamed about one day being a small business owner and ran a lawn care business in high school."
+"I also dreamed about one day being a small business owner and running a lawn care business in high school."
 At the end of a 2002 summer job –working in Indianapolis for his cousin’s wedding photography business - he decided to become licensed as a plumber.

 The licensing process takes four years.
 You must first find a licensed plumber to work with and sponsor you as an apprentice.
 Then you need to complete formal classroom training and field assignments.
 Lance applied himself, learning not only the mechanics of becoming a plumber but also what happens on the "business" side.
 He worked in both new construction and the service side.
 He passed the state test and obtained his Indiana contractor's license in 2007.
 During this time, Lance first met Terry Illy, a fellow Master Plumber, who would have a continuing role in Lance's future.